emilyshea94/Work--Day-Scheduler/README.md

 when i click on a time slot box (like 9am) it lets me log an entry, I then click the "save" button when i refersh the page that entry still shows in the "9AM" slot.
 I started withe main code that only had hours 9-11am, and added 12-5pm in the javascript.
 I ran into an issue with the "past" "present" and "future" colors showing up on the scheduler.
+So I changed the times to military time.
 When I modified the java code to save the event thats added to the scheduler it made the colors obsolete.
 I learned a lot about dayjs while making this code.